David-Rayner-GVC/HuvudmanResearchdataSe/README.md

 ## Folder common
 ### update_metadata.py
-Use this both for making an update to prepdata/out_data/metadata.csv => dashboard/data/metadata.csv But it is (intended to be) also used by dashboard to get a final update!
+Use this both for making an update to the pre-loaded metadata python update_metadata.py ../prepdata/out_data/metadata.csv => ../dashboard/data/metadata.csv But it is (intended to be) also used by dashboard to get a final update too!
 Note that even when we get SourceRepository in the json-ld, we will still need to have a static dashboard/data/metadata.csv that is updated, or else the UI will be too slow.
 Unless SND IT make a specific endpoint to support the tool, of course, that would be nice!

 ## Folder dashboard
 shiny app to show results.